jonthysell/Chordious/CHANGELIST.md

 # Chordious Changelist #

+## 2.0.6 ##
+* Added Major and Dominant 7th suspended chords
+* Fixed Added Tone chords
+* Fixed issue with X-shape not appearing unless the mark type was muted
+* Updating no longer downloads and runs the MSI, instead takes user to download page

 ## 2.0.5 ##
 * The self-contained ChordiousPortable.exe is now available
 * Can now easily copy tunings in the Instrument Manager